safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

 Git is a distributed version control system, whereas SVN is a centralized version control system.
 There is no suitable way to implement CI/CD in a declarative paradigm to convert SVN to Git.

 The requirement was to deploy all of the latest features and changes in SVN for the Mendix application to Kubernetes.
 But application code should be present in the Gitlab repository so another pipeline process can trigger to make the Mendix application Kubernetes friendly.
-In other words, prepare a Docker image and publish it to Docker repository. and Deploy application through Helm chart to respective Kubernetes environment.
+In other words, prepare a Docker image and publish it to the Docker repository. and deploy the application through Helm chart to respective Kubernetes environments.

 :point_down: Here are the steps of implement this Pipeline

 - Fetch the changes from Mendix Team Server
 - Clone the counterpart repository from Gitlab
 - Merge the changes from Mendix SVN to the Gitlab repository locally.
 - Publish it to Gitlab's respective repository.

 >  :rocket:  You can find the Gitlab Pipeline code at [Continues integration to move Mendix application to Gitlab Pipeline · GitHub](https://gist.github.com/safoorsafdar/c25505ad69b77f91f6ac90f8b21f44f8)

 ## Base configuration to start with Gitlab Pipeline